There are nine wilderness campsites in Waterton Lakes National Park. Check the park map for their locations.

 Wilderness Camping Regulations

 - Wilderness camping is permitted at designated sites only.
 Tents must be placed on tent pads provided at each site.
 Tent pads measure 2.7m x 2.7 m (9'x9').
 There is a limit of one tent per tent pad.
 Most sites have four tent pads.
-Maximum party size is six people.
+The party size can be between 1 and 6 people but the maximum persons per campsite is 9 to 12, depending on the number of tent pads at the site.

 - Gas stoves are required for cooking at backcountry campsites, but certain sites allow fires in designated fire pits.
 If you do choose to have a fire, it should be kept small and extinguished completely.
 Gather only small pieces of dead and down wood.
 All fires may be prohibited when the fire hazard is extreme.